mulby/edx-documentation/en_us/course_authors/source/building_course/provide_overview.rst

 your course and try to access course content.

-When students first try to access content in a course that has an entrance exam, they see the **Course Info** page.
-We recommend that you add an anouncement at the top of the **Course Info** page that contains information and instructions for students who need to take the exam.
+When students first try to access content in a course that has an entrance exam, they see the **Course Updates & News** page.
+We recommend that you add an anouncement at the top of the **Course Updates & News** page that contains information and instructions for students who need to take the exam.
 We suggest that you include the following information.